telerik/kendo-ui-core/docs/intro/widget-basics/editing.md

 2. Triggers the `edit` event.
 3. Shows the editor form.
 4. Updates the model based on the changes made in the editors.
-5. When an editor form is closed, the widget triggers the `save` event.
+5. When the editor form is about to close, the widget triggers the `save` event.
 At this stage, the changes can be either accepted or declined.

 > **Important**
 >